Lantianzz/Scorecard-Bundle/README.md

 ## English Document

 **Scorecard-Bundle is a Python toolkit for Scorecard modeling of binary targets**.
-The transformer and model classes in ScorecardBundle comply with the fit-transform-predict convention in Scikit-learn.
+The transformer and model classes in Scorecard-Bundle **comply with Scikit-learn**‘s fit-transform-predict convention.

 There is a three-stage plan for Scorecard-Bundle:

 - Stage 1 (Have been covered in v1.0): Replicate all functions of convectional Scorecard modeling, including:
   - Feature discretization with Chi-Merge;
   - WOE transformation and IV calculation;
-  - Scorecard based on Logistic regression;
+  - Scorecard modeling based on Logistic regression;
   - Model Evaluation (binary classification evaluation);
 - Stage 2 (Will be covered in v2.0): Add additional functionality, including:
-  - Feature selection criteria (predictability + co-linearity + explainability)
+  - Feature selection criteria (predictability + co-linearity + explainability);
-  - Model scores discretization (if ratings are necessary);
+  - Model scores discretization (if ratings are required);
   - Model Rating Evaluation (clustering quality evaluation);
   - Add discretization methods other than ChiMerge;
   - Add support for Scorecard based on algorithms other than Logistic Regression;